RatJuggler/advent-of-code/2016/README.md

 but I just modified the bunnycode VM to return each output it generated, then cycled through looking for an initial arbitrary output that matched that required.

-I now need to complete Days 19, 21, 22 and 24 before I continue with Part 2 of Day 25.
+After going back and completing the missing parts I was able to reach the final goal of 50 stars.